 - Regulation of algorithms in social and digital media

 - New theoretical perspectives and critical analyses of digital interactions

 - Strategies and policies for the planning and implementation of social media

-- Use and significance of social media analytics in political communication and public organisations
+- Use of social media analytics in political communication and public organisations

 - Organisational issues relevant to the implementation of social media in democratic contexts and the transformation of public sector organisations

 - Stakeholders and digital publics of government engagement on social media

 - Internal and informal digital networks in public sector organisations

 - The role of social media in digital transformation

 - The use of technology and social media for co-production, crowdsourcing, citizen-sourcing, co-creation and other crowd-based models